This endpoint is free — checking your permissions does not consume any

 Endpoint

-account-wide: every API key on your account shares the same access.
+400. Permissions are account-wide: every API key on your account starts with

 Query parameters